-Here you’ll find my lists of the decade’s top 10 historical novels as well as the top 10 mysteries & thrillers and top 10 science fiction novels.
+Here you’ll find my lists of the top 10 historical novels as well as the top 10 mysteries & thrillers and top 10 science fiction novels of the decade from 2010 to 2019.
 I’ve reviewed them all here.
 The books are listed alphabetically by the authors’ last names within each category, and each title is linked to my review.

 Over the course of the past decade, I’ve read, or at least tried to read, considerably more than 1,000 novels.
 Nearly all of them were published in the last 10 years.
 I’ve reviewed almost 900 after having read them cover to cover.
 This selection, then, required making a lot of difficult, even arbitrary decisions.
 I’m confident, though, that if you’re a fan in any one of these categories, you’ll find all ten books to be rewarding.

 This post was updated on September 10, 2023.

 Half of a Yellow Sun by Chimamanda Ngozi Adichie (2008) 562 pages ★★★★★ – Love, loss, and war in post-independence Africa

 Through the gripping story of twin sisters, Half of a Yellow Sun recounts the events of the 1960s that culminated in the lopsided Biafran war of independence (1967-70) that pitted the ill-equipped people of southeastern Nigeria against the massive forces of their national government, actively backed by the British.
 Read the review.